nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Edits the details of the FoodDiary entry specified.
 Existing values will be overwritten by the new values.

 Format: `edit <INDEX> n/<RESTAURANT NAME> ra/<RATING> p/<PRICE> re/<REVIEW> a/<ADDRESS> c/<CATEGORIES> s/<SCHOOLS>`

+Note:
+- Price range: $0 - 999
+- Categories and schools are stated in `add` command

 Parameters: